-Classic, Ranger, Scout, Sport come with a single slide out 7.25" drop step.
+Standard Axle models come with a single slide out 7.25" drop step.
 The 20" tread is perforated and equipped with anti-slip safety strip for added traction.

-Expedition models have a double step with the above features.
+Evolution, Expedition and Ranger 15 Off Road models have a double step with the above features.